Bloom Period and Seasonal Color

 Regional Advice and Care

-Since mandevilla flowers best in the heat, grow plants in containers in a microclimate near a south-facing wall or building.
+Since mandevilla flowers best in the heat, grow mandevilla plants in containers in a microclimate near a south-facing wall or building.
 It will be easier to protect them from an early frost in fall by laying a sheet or row cover across them when temperatures dip.
 Keep them well fertilized to stimulate lots of growth during our short summers.
 Train plants, using wire or string, to climb up pillars or trellises.
 Cut back the vines in fall and bring plants indoors before a killing frost to overwinter in a sunny window.
 Keep plants barely moist indoors and watch for insects, such as white flies, scale and aphids on the leaves.
 Spray with Neem oil to protect your plants from these pests.
-Your plant won’t grow much in winter, but should be ready to be moved outside in late spring.
+Your plant won’t grow much in winter.
+Move plants outside in late spring.

 Companion Planting and Design

-Mandevilla vines look great trellised up a lamppost, arbor, fence or trellis.
-They are a showy flower so place them where they’re protected from cold winds and weather, but still are very visible.
+Grow mandevilla vines trellised up a lamppost, arbor, fence or trellis.
+Place this showy flower where they’re protected from cold winds and weather, but still are very visible.
 Consider planting colorful, warm weather loving flowers, such as lantana, tropical hibiscus and coleus, near this vine.

 ‘Alice du Pont’ is a pink flowered, popular variety.
 The ‘Parfait Series’ offers pink and white varieties with double flowers.
 ‘Red Riding Hood’ has deep pink flowers.